infu/nftanvil/apps/docs/docs/sdk/integration.md

 ```

 This will find the exact history canister and fetch transaction details for one transaction.

-Currently index with user → transactions is not available, but we can quickly add it to the off-chain browser.
+Currently, index with user → transactions is not available, but we can quickly add it to the off-chain browser.